JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/01-An-Overview-of-Terms-and-Concepts.md

 | Value-Level Programming | Writing source code that gets executed during runtime | Node / Browser
 | Type-Level Programming | Writing source code that gets executed during compile-time | Type Checker / Type Class Constraint Solver^

-^ First heard of this from @natefaubion when he mentioned it in the #purescript Slack channel
+^ First heard of this from @natefaubion in the PureScript chatroom.

 ## What Are Types and Functions?